-Duties of Director: To study administrative methods concerning forests and their maintenance and development, protection of fish and game, beautification of the State and its highways and development of lands and natural resources; to make recommendations to the Governor relative to conservation policy.
+Duties of Director: To oversee and manage the American Legion Mountaineer Boys State Wildlife Management Area (WMA), study administrative methods concerning forests and their maintenance and development, protection of fish and game, beautification of the State and its highways and development of lands and natural resources; to make recommendations to the Governor relative to conservation policy; to oversee the operations of all Division of Natural Resources personnel.
+He may employ one individual, from the rolls of the unemployed, to assist him with his duties.